riscv-europe/summit-website-development/summit/2026/call-for-contrib.md

 affiliation.
 This information can be included in the final submission after acceptance.

 Submissions should be provided as a two page extended abstract.

+Templates are available
-The template is available [HERE](https://github.com/riscv-europe/riscv-europe-summit-templates).
+[HERE](https://github.com/riscv-europe/riscv-europe-summit-templates).

 ### Option 2: Non-Blind submission